G protein-coupled receptor diversity and evolution in the closest living relatives of Metazoa

 Strengths:

-The paper combines a broad taxonomic scope with the use of both established and recently developed tools (e.g., Foldseek, AlphaFold), enabling a deep and systematic exploration of GPCR diversity.
+The paper combines a broad taxonomic scope with the use of both established and recently developed tools (e.g. Foldseek, AlphaFold), enabling a deep and systematic exploration of GPCR diversity.
 Each family is carefully described, and the manuscript also functions as an up-to-date review of GPCR classification and evolution.
-Although similar attempts to understand GPCR evolution were made over the last decade, the authors build on this foundation by identifying new families and applying improved computational methods to better predict structure and function.
+Although similar attempts of understanding GPCR evolution were done over the last decade, the authors build on this foundation by identifying new families and applying improved computational methods to better predict structure and function.
 Notably, the presence of Rhodopsin-like GPCRs in some choanoflagellates and ichthyosporeans is intriguing, even though they do not fall within known animal subfamilies.
 The computational framework presented here is broadly applicable, offering a blueprint for surveying GPCR diversity in other non-model eukaryotes (and even in animal lineages), potentially revealing novel families relevant to drug discovery or helping revise our understanding of GPCR evolution beyond model systems.

 Weaknesses:

 While the study contributes several interesting observations, it does not radically revise the evolutionary history of the GPCR family.
 However, in an era increasingly concerned with the reproducibility of scientific findings, this is arguably a strength rather than a weakness.
-It is encouraging to see that previously established patterns largely hold, and that with expanded sampling and improved methods, new insights can be gained, especially at the level of specific GPCR subfamilies.
-Then, no functional follow-ups are provided in the model system Salpingoeca rosetta, but I am sure functional work on GPCRs in choanoflagellates is set to reveal very interesting molecular adaptations in the future.
+It is encouraging to see that previously established patterns largely hold, and that with expanded sampling and improved methods, new insights can be gained-especially at the level of specific GPCR subfamilies.
+Then, no functional follow ups are provided in the model system Salpingoeca rosetta, but I am sure functional work on GPCRs in choanoflagellates is set to reveal very interesting molecular adaptations in the future.

 1. Howard Hughes Medical Institute